HenrikSamuelsson/c-programming-design-patterns/singleton/singleton.md

 ## Implementation

-In C a singleton can simply by implemented by a static global variable.
+In C a singleton can simply by implemented by a global variable.

 ```c
 int singletonInt = 42;